AkshayLaddha943/Arrow_NVIDIA_Jetson/README.md

-## Install pre-trained models for Inferencing
+## Install Pre-trained models for Inferencing

 The following commands confirm that your camera is succesfully connected to NVIDIA Jetson
 ```